cwbooth5/techlines/README.md

 Run the unit tests like so.

-`coverage run -m unittest discover`
+`uv run pytest`

-Generate a coverage report.
+Run tests and generate a coverage report.

-`coverage html -d code_coverage`
+`uv run pytest --cov=. --cov-report=term-missing --cov-report=html`

 Then maybe crack that coverage report open in the browser.